-1. Applications to organise a virtual workshop must be received by the 5th of February 2021.
-Applications will be reviewed by the IISL’s Meetings Committee in March-April 2021.
-The organisers will be informed of the Committee’s decision as soon as possible after receipt of the application.
+1. Applications to organise a virtual workshop are welcome.
+Applications will be reviewed by the IISL’s Meetings Committe and the organisers will be informed of the Committee’s decision as soon as possible after receipt of the application.

 3. Applications must include the following: